 In 2004 I became a Torfaen County Borough Councillor representing the Croesyceiliog North Ward.
 During my first term on the Council I became the Chair of the Children and Young People Overview and Scrutiny Committee.
 I also became Chair of the South Torfaen Action Team, a multi agency team dealing with community safety issues in the Cwmbran area.

 When I returned to the Council in 2008 I was appointed to the Cabinet and became the Executive Member for Regeneration.
 This was an exciting position given the breadth of activity the Service area was responsible for.
 Since then I have had the Corporate Governance port folio and Health Social care & Wellbeing portfolio.
-In January of this year I was elected Deputy Leader of Torfaen Council in addition to my duties as Deputy Leader I have retained the Health, Social Care & Wellbeing portfolio.
+In December 2016 I was elected Deputy Leader of Torfaen Council commencing the role in January 2017.
+In addition to my duties as Deputy Leader I have retained the Health, Social Care & Wellbeing portfolio.
 This has provided me a new challenge which I am enjoying and with the new Leader, Anthony Hunt, looking towards May's elections and beyond.

 Copyright © 2017 Richard G. Clark, All rights reserved